bikegirl/cosc2325.notes/lectures/assignments/Lab2/lab2-alu-unit.rst

 code works as specified.
 Guido and I will review the code itself to see if it is written properly!

-I will activate automatic testing on TavisCI_ as soon as I see your cloned repo on Github_.
+I will activate automatic testing on TravisCI_ as soon as I see your cloned repo on Github_.
 Be sure to modify the badge link  in the project **README.rst** file, so it shows your status.